areaDetector/ADCompVision/CONTRIBUTING.md

 ```
 python3 createIOmanual.py
 ```
-This will create a manual describing the inputs and outputs of each of the functions including your new custom function along with a description of each function as provided in the comments.
+This will create a manual (in docs/manual.html) describing the inputs and outputs of each of the functions including your new custom function along with a description of each function as provided in the comments.

 Next, you must edit the 'getFunctionDescription' function in NDPluginCVHelper.cpp.
 Add a case to the switch statement as follows:
 ```